Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_sub_panel.md

 Two position switch that cycles between NORMAL oxygen value or 100% OXYGEN level.
 100% Oxygen should only be used if fire and/or smoke and fumes occur in the plane.

-### Oxygen Quantity Test Button

-Tests oxygen low pressure warning system.
-Pressing the button cycles the needles from current oxygen level to zero, which triggers OXYGEN LOW telelight panel warning as needle passes through 1 liter.
-Releasing the button returns the needle to current system level and clears OXYGEN LOW warning.
+### Supply Lever

+Two position switch (ON and OFF) activating flow of oxygen to the aircrew member.

 ### Oxygen Pressure Gauge

 Indicates system pressure from 0 to 500 psi.

-### Supply Lever

-Two position switch (ON and OFF) activating flow of oxygen to the aircrew member.

 ## Landing Gear/Flap Indicator Panel